EvidenceNOW: Northwest Cooperative

 Updates on Key Project Components

-Each participating practice will receive 15 months of support from practice facilitators in two key areas:
+Each participating practice receives 15 months of support from practice facilitators in two key areas:

 The study will compare the effectiveness of two enhanced practice support activities in addition to practice facilitation:

 - Shared learning opportunities through site visits.
-Practices that are randomized to this enhanced practice support activity will visit an innovative primary care practice.
-They will observe and interact with team members from other primary care practices that also attend the site visit.
+Practices randomized to this enhanced practice support activity visited an innovative primary care practice.
+They observed the practice and interacted with team members from other primary care practices that also attended the site visit.

 - Peer-led educational outreach (academic detailing).
-Practices that are randomized to the educational outreach intervention will learn about team-based implementation of a cardiovascular disease risk calculator.
-The activity includes an online video followed by a one-on-one phone call between a clinical team and a physician academic expert, and a conference call with other practices participating in this activity.
+Practices randomized to the educational outreach intervention learned about team-based implementation of a cardiovascular disease risk calculator.
+The activity included an online video followed by a one-on-one phone call between a clinical team and a physician academic expert, and a conference call with other practices participating in this activity.

-Practices will be randomized to one of four intervention arms of the study using a two-by-two factorial design: practice facilitation only, practice facilitation plus shared learning, practice facilitation plus educational outreach, or practice facilitation plus both shared learning and educational outreach.
+Practices were randomized to one of four intervention arms of the study using a two-by-two factorial design: practice facilitation only, practice facilitation plus shared learning, practice facilitation plus educational outreach, or practice facilitation plus both shared learning and educational outreach.

-Staff member surveys and practice surveys will be administered at three points in time.
-ABCS data will be collected quarterly over the study period.
-The cooperative will assess changes in State context and also study which strategies enhance the improvement of QI capacity and the adoption of PCOR.
+Staff member surveys and practice surveys are administered at three points in time, and ABCS data is collected quarterly over the study period.
+The Cooperative will assess changes in State context and also study which strategies enhance the improvement of QI capacity and the adoption of PCOR.